hyperledger/caliper/docs/vNext/Installing_Caliper.md

 This has the following implications:
 1. It is recommended to mount your local workspace to the `/hyperledger/caliper/workspace` container directory.
 The default `CALIPER_WORKSPACE` environment variable value points to this location, so you don't need to specify it explicitly, one less setting to modify.
-2. You need to choose a command to execute, either `launch master` or `launch worker`.
+2. You need to choose a command to execute, either `launch manager` or `launch worker`.
 Check the Docker and Docker-Compose examples for the exact syntax.
 3. The binding step is still necessary, similarly to the NPM install approach.
-Whether you use the `launch master` or `launch worker` command, you only need to set the required binding parameter.
+Whether you use the `launch manager` or `launch worker` command, you only need to set the required binding parameter.
 The easiest way to do this is through the `CALIPER_BIND_SUT` environment variable.
-4. You need to set the required parameters for the launched master or worker.
+4. You need to set the required parameters for the launched manager or worker.
 The easiest way to do this is through the `CALIPER_BENCHCONFIG` and `CALIPER_NETWORKCONFIG` environment variables.

 ### Starting a container